A master plan for the revival of the Karachi Circular Railway

 fares may be too high for the lower income groups to afford.

-and Bangkok.
-The other option is that the government develops the
+The other option is that the government develops the necessary

-Rs10 per trip which would include the profit of the operating company
+trip which would include the profit of the operating company and

 still need to be worked out properly.